linode/docs/docs/platform/manager/using-the-linode-graphical-shell-glish/index.md

 ## Access Glish

-1. From your Linode Dashboard, find the linode you want to access and click on the dropdown menu on the right with the ... icon, then select launch console.
+1. From your Linode Dashboard, find the Linode you want to access and click on the dropdown menu on the right with the ... icon, then select launch console.

     A pop-up window will open, select the Glish tab in the pop-up window.